 What are the cheapest car insurance companies in California?

-Bankrate’s findings on the cheapest car insurance in California ranks Geico, Grange and Mercury as the top three for minimum coverage.
-Capital, Wawanesa, Mercury and Geico have the lowest rates for full car insurance.
+Bankrate’s analysis of the cheapest car insurance in California rank Geico, Grange and Mercury as the top three insurers for minimum coverage.
+Capital, Wawanesa, Mercury and Geico offer the lowest rates for full coverage auto insurance on our list.
+However, your rates will vary based on your individual rating factors.
+The cheapest company for you could be much different compared to another driver, which is why getting quotes from several carriers can be helpful when purchasing auto insurance.

 - $100,000 bodily injury liability per person